udatetime a fast RFC3339 compliant date-time Python library

 The goal of the library is to be fast and handy with RFC3339 date-time

 formatted strings.
-The average performance increase of udatetime
+The average performance increase of udatetime compared to

-code is 76%.
+the equivalent datetime code is 76%.
 Due to the usage of Python2

 CPython API and POSIX features the library is currently only supported on POSIX